SaxoBank/redux-tale/README.md

 This library is largely compatible with redux-saga but with a few differences:

 * Everything is sync-first.
 This means that "put" or redux dispatch happens immediately.
 It also means that a saga will run until it hits an async yield meaning that two synchronous running sagas will never interleave.
 This solves a few problems where using redux-saga you have to work-around sagas essentially making JavaScript multi-threaded.
 By being sync-first it is easier to predict cause and effect and optimize performance.
-* This library is much smaller and contains a few less effects and functionality (minified it is approx. 22% smaller)
+* This library is much smaller and contains a few less effects and functionality (minified it is approx. 22% of the size)

 # Setup